jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

-    (ii) if an abbreviation of the name of the party was set out in the application, that abbreviation; and (iii) the names of any separate political parties that are component parties of the party; and (b) give written notice to the applicant that the Electoral Commission has registered the party; and (c) cause notice of the registration of the party, including details of any component parties of the party, to be published in the Gazette; and
+    (ii) if an abbreviation of the name of the party was set out in the application, that abbreviation; and (iii) the names of any separate political parties that are component parties of the party; and (b) give written notice to the applicant that the Electoral Commission has registered the party; and (c) cause notice of the registration of the party, including details of any component parties of the party, to be published in the Gazette.
-  (d) forward to the Chief Electoral Officer written notice of the registration of the party, which notice shall include details of any component parties of the party.
+  (d)
 (2) Where the Electoral Commission determines that an application for the registration of a political party should be refused, the Commission shall, as soon as reasonably practicable, and in any case not later than 10 working days after the date of the determination, give the applicant written notice that the Commission has refused the application, setting out the reasons for the refusal.
 (3) It shall be the duty of the secretary of any political party registered under this Act— (a) to supply the Electoral Commission with an address for service of all correspondence under this Part; and